 The community notification process in Arizona is triggered by a sex offender’s release from jail/prison or sentenced to probation.
 When this occurs, the respective county adult probation agency or Arizona Department of Corrections (DOC) is required to enter information about the offender into a statewide accessible database.
 One portion of this information involves the sex offender risk assessment.

 The risk assessment is a screening tool designed to provide criminal justice practitioners with the ability to predict a sex offender’s risk of recidivism.
 The Arizona risk assessment evaluates nineteen different criteria that have been identified by treatment experts as good predictors of future behavior.
 Each criterion is evaluated and assigned a point value, which ultimately is totaled for recommending an appropriate community notification level of 1, 2, or 3.
 Although probation agencies and DOC provide law enforcement agencies with a recommended community notification level, the local law enforcement agency may choose to complete its own risk assessment to ensure accuracy.

 Once the appropriate community notification level is established, the local law enforcement agency is required to complete a community notification in accordance with Arizona Revised Statutes 13-3825.
 Law enforcement has complete discretion regarding community notification for Level 1 (Low Risk) offenders; however, state law requires mandatory community notification on all offenders assessed as a Level 2 (Intermediate Risk) or Level 3 (High Risk).
-This includes notification to the "surrounding neighborhood, area schools, appropriate community groups and prospective employers.
+This includes notification to the “surrounding neighborhood, area schools, appropriate community groups and prospective employers.
 The notification must include the offender’s photograph and exact address and a summary of the offender’s status and criminal background.
 A press release and the notification containing all required offender information must be given to the local electronic and print media to enable information to be placed in a local publication.”